philipp68/IOT-Experiments/arduino/README.md

 ### Liquid Cristal Display's (LCDs)
 Displays are almost always a part of any microcontroller project or embedded system.
 Fortunately, there are cheap LCDs available with a wide support for multiple microcontroller devices.
 #### Nokia 5510/3310
 A cheap, popular display is the Nokia 5110/3310 LCD.
 You might still remember it from the era before smart phones took over the world.
 These displays are PCD8544-based.
+Here the [instructions](https://www.teachmemicro.com/arduino-nokia-3310-lcd-interfacing/) how to wire the LCD to your Arduino.
 * [Adafruit PCD8554-Nokia-5110 LCD Lib](https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library)
 * [Adafruit Core Graphics Library](https://github.com/adafruit/Adafruit-GFX-Library)